 I found my car in 1982.
 Yes, I have owned my Shelby for that many years.
 When i got it, the car had definitely seen it’s better years.
 It had over 100,000 miles on it.
-Everything was worn out.
-Cars built in 1968 were not intended to last that many miles.
+Almost everything was worn out.
+Cars built in 1968 were not intended to last that many miles or that many years.

 Step one was to make is safe to drive.
 Brakes, tires, clutch, cooling, etc. Step two was to fix the rust and cosmetic issues then get it repainted.
 I bought new fenders and quarter panels from Noah Yoder Ford.
 The Yoder Body shop had the car for almost a year doing the body work and paint.
 Since then I have been fixing more major items.
 I have replaced almost everything on this car.
 I have owned it long enough to have been able to do it gradually.

 My Shelby Cobra GT350 today

 - The body of the car was repaired with new Ford front fenders and quarter panels.
 Yes, in 1982 you could purchase fenders and quarters directly from Ford.
 It also got new floors to replace the rusted out ones.
 The car was repainted in 1983 the original Candy Apple Red color.

-- The seats are recovered with NOS deluxe interior.
+- The seats are recovered with NOS deluxe comfort weave interior.
 New headliner.
 New Chrome and screws all through it.
 New carpet.

 - 1968 Ford 302/5.0L about 310 HP – Blue Printed and Balanced in 2019 – original block and crank